rfarley3/lcd-restful/README.md

 # LCD RESTful
-A RESTful service to control output on a Hitachi Character Panel LCD.
+A RESTful service to control output on a Hitachi Character Panel LCD such as a HD44780.
 Example tutorial for wiring and driving the LCD can be found [here](https://learn.adafruit.com/character-lcd-with-raspberry-pi-or-beaglebone-black/usage).
 To facilitate testing, if not on a RPi (or if --fake passed as CLA), this driver will fall back to terminal output.

 ## Why
-Serve out the LCD to middleware or any service, even non-localhost, that does REST.
+Serve out the LCD to middleware or any service, even non-localhost, that can do REST.
 Have a middleware service poll for updates (some dead drop location like email or dropbox) and then post the results to the server in order for them to show on the LCD exactly how you want them to.